adelinosousa/gh-cli-auth/README.md

 ## Usage

 This plugin is split into two: one for `settings` and the other for `project`.
-Depending on your solution repository management, you can choose to use either one.
+Depending on your solution repository management, you can choose to use either one or both.

 1. Setup for `settings`: